Installing A VHF Radio

 The rest of the wiring work will have to be done from under the helm; depending on the situation, you may or may not need to extend the power leads for the radio to reach your power source.
 If you do need to extend them, use only the wire type and size(s) that conform to ABYC standards (see our Tech sidebar).
 Crimp butt connectors to the wire connections, protect them with the adhesive-lined heat-shrink tubing, and close off any gaps with liquid electric tape.
 At the terminal ends, crimp on terminal connectors, again protecting the connections with adhesive-lined heat-shrink tubing and liquid electric tape.
 Don't attach the terminal connectors to the power source just yet; we'll do this as we complete the final stage of this project.

-Many distress calls don't have position information because they haven't been connected to the boat's GPS system
+Many distress calls lack position information because they haven't been connected to the GPS system

 - Your VHF should recognize the NMEA data stream automatically, but some GPS units need you to activate an NMEA-out setting in the main menu; see your owner's manual for info on how to do so, if necessary.